 18.1.
 Publicity.
-We may identify you as an FullStory customer in our promotional materials.
+We may identify you as a FullStory customer in our promotional materials.
 You may request that we stop doing so by submitting an email to email@example.com at any time.
 Please note that it may take us up to 14 days to process your request.

 18.2.
 No Third Party Beneficiaries.
 This Agreement will be binding upon and inure solely to the benefit of the parties.
 The parties intend that there will be no third party beneficiaries under this Agreement, and that no person or entity, except the parties, will have any rights or remedies under this Agreement, including the right to bring any action on account of its breach or in any relation to it whether in contract, in tort, or otherwise.

 18.3.
 Compliance with Laws.
-Customer agrees that it will comply with all laws, administrative regulations and executive orders relating to the control of imports and exports of commodities and technical data, use or remote use of software and related property, or registration of this Agreement that may apply in the United States or in any other jurisdiction in which the Services will be located or from which the Services will be accessed under this Agreement, including, but not limited to, the Export Administration Regulations of the U.S. Department of Commerce, the International Traffic in Arms Regulations of the U.S. Department of State, and the Enhanced Proliferation Control Initiative.
+Customer agrees that it will comply with all laws, administrative regulations and executive orders, including but not limited to those relating to the control of imports and exports of commodities and technical data, use or remote use of software and related property, or registration of this Agreement that may apply in the United States or in any other jurisdiction in which the Services will be located or from which the Services will be accessed under this Agreement, including, but not limited to, the Export Administration Regulations of the U.S. Department of Commerce, the International Traffic in Arms Regulations of the U.S. Department of State, and the Enhanced Proliferation Control Initiative.
 Customer will not, without prior written consent, if required, of the office of Export Administration of the U.S. Department of Commerce, or other applicable U.S. governmental agency or department, export, re-export, allow the re-export, transship, download, or transmit any part of the Services or Confidential Information to any country (“Restricted Nation”), person or entity to which such transmission is restricted by applicable regulations or statutes, including to any individual, group or organization on the U.S. Department of Treasury's Office of Foreign Assets Control's list of Specially Designated Nationals or the U.S. Department of Commerce's Bureau of Export Administration's List of Denied Persons, as each may be amended from time to time.

 18.4.
 Relationship.
 The relationship between the parties created by this Agreement is that of independent contractors and not partners, joint venturers or agents.
 Except as expressly agreed by the parties, neither party will be deemed to be an employee, agent, partner or legal representative of the other for any purpose and neither will have any right, power or authority to create any obligation or responsibility on behalf of the other.